These events took place in February, 2006

 The memory of Thompson does invoke mixed feelings.
 A letter-to-the-editor in the local paper labels his suicide cowardly and decries his advocacy of drugs and alcohol use.
 Be assured, HST was no role model.

 On the chairlift after our first unsuccessful search for the shrine, we tell Stan Karr about our quest.
-A resident of the area for more than 30 years, Karr once played on a softball team managed by Thompson.
+A resident of the area for more than 30 years, Karr says he once played on a softball team managed by Thompson.

 “Hunter would yell at the other team.
 He’d get them ticked off and they’d beat the hell out of us.
 We’d go, ‘Jeez, Hunter, don’t do that.’
 He was a s— disturber.